evanhill1989/evidence-based-parenting/content-drafts/quick-help-baby-wont-stop-crying-0-3mo.md

 ## Related Resources

 **For more detailed information:**

 - 📚 [Why is my baby crying?
 Complete guide](/blog/why-baby-cries-complete-guide)
 - 📚 [Understanding baby sleep cycles](/blog/baby-sleep-cycles)
 - 📚 [Feeding schedules by age](/blog/feeding-schedules-by-age)
 - 📚 [Postpartum survival guide](/blog/postpartum-survival-guide)

 **Quick Help on related topics:**

 - 🚨 [Won't sleep through the night](/quick-help/wont-sleep)
 - 🚨 [Refusing bottle/breast](/quick-help/refusing-feeding)
 - 🚨 [Gas and colic relief](/quick-help/gas-colic)
 - 🚨 [Fever in baby](/quick-help/fever)

 **By Age:**

 - 📅 [Newborn (0-3 months)](/age/newborn)
 - 📅 [Baby's first month: What to expect](/blog/first-month-guide)

 ---

-**Medical Review:** [Your Name], MSN, CPNP-AC, Pediatric Neurology NP **Last Updated:** [Date]
+**Medical Review:** Alisha Blevins, MSN, CPNP-AC, Pediatric Neurology NP **Last Updated:** [Date]

 ⚠️ **Important:** If you believe your child is experiencing a medical emergency, call 911 immediately.
 If you're feeling overwhelmed and at risk of harming your baby, put baby in safe place and call for help: National Parent Helpline 1-855-427-2736 or Crisis Line 988.

-*This information is for educational purposes only and does not replace medical advice from your child's healthcare provider.*
+_This information is for educational purposes only and does not replace medical advice from your child's healthcare provider._